nylas/use-cases/README.md

 ### Python

-If choosing a `python` backend for your demo application, please make sure you have `python 3.7` or higher installed.
+If choosing a `python` backend for your demo application, please make sure you have `python 3.7` or later installed.
 Check your installation with:

 ```
 python3 --version